Facing Racism

 • Space and time for assessment of self and the organization i.e. examine the role oppressive language and behaviors may play in the organization, analyze organizational composition and culturally responsive practice/service.

-• Analyses of anti-Black racism and the impacts of white supremacy culture.
+• Analysis of anti-Black racism and the impacts of white supremacy culture.

 • Discussions about the U.S.A.’s historical and present-day reproductive injustices against Black Women, and medical reparations as physically and culturally healing.